-Description: The Newport Harbor Lighthouse may not be the best-known light in Newport Harbor, but its place in history is unchallenged as the first beacon to guide mariners into the bustling Newport of the early 1800s.
-The lighthouse stands on Goat Island, so named because early Newport residents pastured their goats there, and is known locally as Goat Island Lighthouse.
+Description: Newport Harbor Lighthouse may not be the best-known light in Newport Harbor, but its place in history as the first beacon to guide mariners into the bustling Newport of the early 1800s is unchallenged.
+The lighthouse stands on Goat Island, so named because early Newport residents pastured their goats there, and the small tower is known locally as Goat Island Lighthouse.
 This lighthouse has overseen massive changes to Newport and its harbor over the last two hundred years.

-The beacon failed to adequately mark the shallow reef just north of the island, and many vessels ran aground on the rocks.
+In its original location, Newport Harbor Light failed to adequately mark the shallow reef just north of Goat Island, and many vessels ran aground on the rocks.
 As a result, it was decided that the light would be of better service if it were placed at the end of a dike, off the northern end of Goat Island, and $67,700 was appropriated between 1834 and 1842 to construct the dike and erect a new, twenty-nine-foot tower.
 The exterior walls of the new octagonal tower were made of granite, while the interior was lined with hammered stone and had a spiral stone stairway that led to the lantern room.

-The original lighthouse continued to shine until the new station was ready in 1842, at which time the lighting apparatus was transferred to the new tower.
-The displaced tower was dismantled in 1851 and relocated to Prudence Island, where it still operates today.
-A fourth-order Fresnel lens replaced the reflectors in the Newport Harbor Lighthouse in 1857.
+The original lighthouse continued to shine until the dike was completed in 1842, at which time the lighting apparatus was transferred to the new tower.
+The old tower was dismantled in 1851 and relocated to Prudence Island, where it still operates today.
+A fourth-order Fresnel lens replaced the lamps and reflectors in Newport Harbor Lighthouse in 1857.

 Goat Island has been used by the military for even longer than a lighthouse has been present on the island.
-The island was ceded to the federal government in 1799 by Newport so that Fort Wolcott could be constructed to defend the harbor.
-The Naval Torpedo Station was built on the island in 1869 to supervise research and development of torpedoes.
-In 1906, the Navy Torpedo Factory was established on the island and became the sole manufacturer of torpedoes for the Navy.
-While the Goat Island Lighthouse was serving to save vessels, the rest of the island’s inhabitants were busy developing the best method to destroy them.
+Newport ceded the island to the federal government in 1799 so Fort Wolcott could be constructed to defend the harbor.
+A Naval Torpedo Station was built on the island in 1869 to supervise the research and development of torpedoes.
+In 1906, a Navy Torpedo Factory was established on the island and became the sole manufacturer of torpedoes for the U.S. Navy.
+While Goat Island Lighthouse was serving to save vessels, the rest of the island’s inhabitants were busy developing the best method to destroy them.

 In the late 1800s, steamboat companies maintained a private beacon near the south end of the island, known as the Goat Island Shoal Dolphin.
 The beacon was made of piles tied together and driven into the sea bottom, with oil lamps on top.
 The lamps were replaced by electric lights in about 1891.
 In 1905, the government took over the beacon, and replaced it with a skeleton tower in 1912.

-The Goat Island Lighthouse was automated in 1963, but remains an active aid to navigation.
-In the 1970s, the area between the lighthouse and Goat Island was filled in and a hotel was built on the property.
-The Newport Harbor Lighthouse was completely renovated by the Coast Guard in 1989.
-It is listed in the National Register of Historic Places.
-In 2000, the Coast Guard leased the lighthouse to the American Lighthouse Foundation (ALF).
-A local ALF chapter, known as the Friends of Newport Harbor Light, was established to raise funds for restoration of the tower.
-Starting in 2005, the beacon showed a fixed green light with a visibility of eleven miles.
+Newport Harbor Lighthouse is listed on the National Register of Historic Places and was completely renovated by the Coast Guard in 1989.
+In 2000, the Coast Guard leased the lighthouse to the American Lighthouse Foundation (ALF), which established a local chapter known as the Friends of Newport Harbor Light to raise funds to restore and maintain the tower.
+Since 2005, the beacon has exhibited a fixed green light with a visibility of eleven miles.
 The grounds are open to the public, although the actual lighthouse is not.